Hunkennedy/Backend_CAP/README.md

 ## Deploy your changes

-- Build the proyect using `mbt build`
+- Build the project using `mbt build`
 - Login with your credential in cloud foundry using `cf login --sso`
-- Deploy the proyect using `cf deploy mta_archives/Backend_1.0.0.mtar`
+- Deploy the project using `cf deploy mta_archives/Backend_1.0.0.mtar`